 This index lists Guides that describe how to set up, configure, or use Manager.
 Most Guides are listed under only one heading.
-But a few apply to more than one heading and are listed accordingly.
+But some apply to more than one heading and are listed accordingly.
 These guides are also available for offline viewing as a PDF book.

-These Guides will get you started, providing information on how to manage businesses and users, set initial preferences applying to all businesses, and choose the functional modules and accounting method you will initially use.
+These Guides will get you started, providing information on how to establish businesses and users, set initial preferences, and choose the functional modules and accounting method you will initially use.
 (You can always add more or change later.)
 Guides about localizing Manager for your country are also found in this group.

 Once you have established a business in Manager, the most important task is structuring your accounts to match your form of organization, method of operation, legal reporting requirements, and management information needs.
 Effort here will pay dividends as long as you run your business.